-Hemp seeds and hemp oils contain many helpful and electrolytic minerals like phosphorus, calcium, iron, magnesium, potassium, and zinc.
+Hemp seeds and oils contain many helpful and electrolytic minerals like phosphorus, calcium, iron, magnesium, potassium, and zinc.
 These are all critical for brain, heart and muscle health and can aid in exercise performance as well as recovery.

 It’s true that many plants contain a huge payload of vitamins and hemp is no different.
 Containing vitamin E as well as more minor amounts of C and B vitamins (like folate), in addition to minor amounts of D3 which is critical for hormonal production and regulation.

 Like fatty fish such as salmon or tuna, some nuts and seeds like chia, and some fruits or vegetables like coconut, flavonoids (as well as healthy oils) are rich in the natural fatty acids, omega 3s and gamma linoleic acids that have been shown to provide a big array of cognition, cardiovascular and hormonal function benefits throughout the body.